peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 2. Login to the website using an administrator account.
 3. Navigate to the Add Coin page using the link in the nav bar.
 4. Complete all field on the form adding images for the obverse and reverse of the coin.
-5. Confirm that the form validation is working for the required fileds (Denomination, Year, Issue, Description and Circulation).
+5. Confirm that the form validation is working for the required fields (Denomination, Year, Issue, Description and Circulation).
 6. On completion of the form click the Upload button.
 This will upload the text to Mongo and the images to an Amazon Bucket.
 7. Confirm that the flash message "Coin added to database" is displayed at the top of the screen.
 8. Navigate to the Coin List page using the link in the nav bar.
-9. Confirm that the coin is visible in the list and that all the infomration and images are correct.
+9. Confirm that the coin is visible in the list and that all the information and images are correct.

 #### Test Notes
 All form validation is working prompting the user to complete all required fields.
 On clicking the Upload button the correct flash message